incogbyte/frida-ios-dump-ng/README.md

 # frida-ios-dump-ng

 Pull a decrypted IPA from a jailbroken device and extract `.ipa` files from jailbroken iOS devices using Frida 17+.
-Supports parallel downloads, metadata analysis, and IPA comparison (Work in progress).
+Supports metadata analysis, and IPA comparison (Work in progress).

 > **Note:** This project was inspired by [frida-ios-dump](https://github.com/AloneMonkey/frida-ios-dump).
 I created `frida-ios-dump-ng` to address stability issues, improve performance with  async techniques, and add new features like metadata analysis and diffing.
 > Thanks to [AloneMonkey](https://github.com/AloneMonkey) for the inspiration and the original tool and [Frida](https://frida.re/) for the amazing framework.